Gellybean/Mathfinder-Bot/presets.md

 -:-

-`number-or-name`
- - The name or index number associated with it (use /var List-Weapons to see a comprehensive list).
+`number-or-name` The name or index number associated with it (use /var List-Weapons to see a comprehensive list).

-`hit-mod`
- - The modifier used for hitting.
+`hit-mod` The modifier used for hitting.

-`damage-mod` *optional*
- - The modifier used for damage
+`damage-mod` *optional* The modifier used for damage

-`hit-bonus` *optional*
- - The bonus to hit
+`hit-bonus` *optional.* The bonus to hit

-`dmg-bonus` *optional*
- - The bonus damage
+`dmg-bonus` *optional.* The bonus damage

-`size` *optional*
- - The size of the character.
+`size` *optional.* The size of the character.
 If left blank, it will check the character's Stackblock for size.
 If none is found, it will default to medium.

 ![preset](https://user-images.githubusercontent.com/10622391/192030455-2149b615-ea3f-4663-b55d-5d8a56846b8f.jpg)